Blisado1/Dao-ICP/README.md

 Steps involved:

 - Deploy canister `dfx deploy`
-- Run the `initialize` function setting the payload network to 0
+- Run the `initialize` function setting the payload network to 0 using adresses generated from the cli
 - Then claim faucet dummy tokens using the `getFaucetTokens` function
 - Then you should be able to test the canister properly.